-The issue of motivation, or lack of it, is of vital importance to a manger/owner as a motivated workplace can be the difference between a company prospering or going out of business.
+The issue of motivation (or lack of it) is of vital importance to a manger/owner, as a motivated workplace can be the difference between a company prospering or going out of business.

-Some experts believe that money is a powerful motivator and is in fact not only the most important, but is often the only thing many employees will think about and respond to when a manager tries to motivate their team.
+There is no denying that, for the vast majority of people, money is a powerful motivator and is in fact not only the most important, but is often the only thing many employees will think about and respond to when a manager tries to motivate their team.
 They believe that employees only work in order to be financially rewarded and that other incentive methods will have a limited effect, if indeed any at all.

 The debate regarding the effectiveness of money in motivating an individual to perform to a high standard in the workplace has been ongoing for many years, with no definitive conclusion likely to be made anytime soon.
 Money can be a significant factor in a person being attracted to the job in the first place, as well as a major reason for them wanting to stay.
 It is important that those managers who wish to provide business coaching to their employees have a thorough understanding of what motivates their various workers according to their differing personalities and characteristics, so that they know what will be effective in motivating and incentivising them to increase their performance in the workplace.

+A capable business coach will know that many other factors apart from money have an impact on an employee's motivation at work.
 Whilst money and a high salary is likely to be one of the top considerations for a person when they are applying for a new position, it will often be the case that it is overtaken by other workplace factors when it comes to job retention and the person staying in the job role, rather than seeking alternative employment elsewhere.

 Whilst there is much argument over whether money and financial rewards are the be all and end all when it comes to motivating employees to perform to a higher standard at work (see section "Money as a Motivator" above), there are many scholars and managers who believe that job satisfaction relies on more than just money.
 Whilst acknowledging that it is nearly always an important consideration - often being the most important consideration in the majority of people - many strongly insist that other factors need to be present in order for an employee to be highly motivated at work such as job security, feeling that their employer cares about their safety, chance of promotion and advancement etc, and that chucking more and more money in their direction may not always be the solution.